Tyler Allgeier

-Tyler Allgeier (/ˈældʒɪər/ AL-jeer; born April 15, 2000) is an American professional football running back for the Atlanta Falcons of the National Football League (NFL).
-He played college football for the BYU Cougars and was selected by the Falcons in the fifth round of the 2022 NFL draft.
+Tyler Allgeier (/ˈældʒɪər/ AL-jeer; born April 15, 2000) is an American professional football running back for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the BYU Cougars and was selected by the Atlanta Falcons in the fifth round of the 2022 NFL draft.

 Early life

 Allgeier was born on April 15, 2000, in Fontana, California, to a mother of mixed White and Filipino descent through his maternal grandmother, a native of Southern Leyte, and a father of African American descent.
 He attended Henry J. Kaiser High School in Fontana, California.
 During his high school career he had a school record 5,000 rushing yards and 56 touchdowns.
 He committed to Brigham Young University (BYU) to play college football.